 St. Peter, MN 56082

-ph: (507) 934-4526
+ph: (507) 327-3484

 cyndizar

 Often when meeting with potential clients there are questions that regularly are asked.
 Many clients have never worked with legal nurse consultants before.
 From interpreting medical findings to helping prepare attorneys for court or depositions, Clinical Review gives your practice the competitive edge.
-Nowhere else can you find this level of cost-effective expertise for reviewing medical records, finding those hidden loopholes to explore and explaining the subtleties of healthcare or hospital administration.
+Nowhere else can you find this level of cost-effective expertise for reviewing medical records, finding hidden loopholes to explore and explaining the subtleties of healthcare or hospital administration.

-A CLNC is a registered nurse who has successfully mastered the rigorous certification program and passed the national exam.
+A CLNC is a registered nurse who has successfully mastered a rigorous certification program and passed the national exam.
 They have the expertise to quickly pinpoint and interpret medical and nursing issues in any case that involves health, illness, injury, medical equipment or treatment.

-From the minute a potential case comes in the CLNC becomes an invaluable asset identifying the medical issues, screening the case for merit, making sense out of cryptic medical records and providing a multitude of other services relevant to the case.
+From the minute a potential case comes in, the CLNC becomes an invaluable asset identifying the medical issues, screening the case for merit, making sense out of cryptic medical records and providing a multitude of other services relevant to the case.
 Check out the services page of this website for a complete listing.
 You only use those services you need for each case!

 Give your practice the competitive edge and discover hidden dollars in your medical-related cases: